realayo/dareyio_p1/Project5.md

 ```
 sudo mysql_secure_installation
 ```
-follow the screen prompts to set up password and login into mysql
+follow the on screen prompts to set up password and login into mysql
 ```
 sudo mysql
 ```
-4. Create dedicated user ``project_user`` and grant privileges.
+4. Create a dedicated user ``project_user`` and grant privileges.
 ```
 CREATE USER 'project_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
 ```